-The "Alzheimer's Disease Resource Manual for the Big Bend Area" is a quick reference guide for health professionals and caregivers of persons with cognitive disorders.
-The manual includes information about Alzheimer's disease and related dementias, behavior problems of persons with dementia, and tips for handling those behaviors.
-It is available in hard copy and easily accessible on our website at www.alzheimersproject.org
+This manual is another way we help you navigate this journey.
+It is a quick reference guide to find health professionals and other resources for those with cognitive disorders.
+It also includes some basic information about Alzheimer's Disease and related dementias, behavior problems experienced by those living with the disease, and tips for managing those behaviors.
+This manual can also be found on our website at ForOurCaregivers.com.